IBM/zopeneditor-about/README.md

 ## Configuring Java

-The COBOL and PL/I language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
+The COBOL, PL/I, and HLASM language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
 Therefore, a Java Runtime is required to be available in the program path to start in VS Code.
 The IBM Z Open Editor extension utilizes VS Code Settings properties, which can be added to VS Code workspace or user settings, to configure which and how Java should be used.
 These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the extension to use.
 You can make the settings by editing the `settings.json` file for your workspace or in the user preferences settings directly.

 ### Selecting the Java installation to use

-The language server clients running in the IBM Z Open Editor VS Code extension try looking in different places to find a matching Java.
-By default, it looks for Java using the `JAVA_HOME` environment variable if no settings were provided for the user to the current workspace.
-If that was not defined, it finds Java in the user's `PATH`.
-If both the `JAVA_HOME` environment variable and user's `PATH` do not contain a valid Java installation, you will see an error message that shows the language server for either COBOL or PL/I might not be started.
+The language server clients running in the IBM Z Open Editor VS Code extension try looking in different places to find a matching Java if no settings were provided for the user.
+By default, it looks for Java using the `JAVA_HOME` environment variable, as well as the VS Code user setting `java.home` that was automatically configured is you installed VS Code using [Visual Studio Code for Java Installer](https://code.visualstudio.com/docs/languages/java#_install-visual-studio-code-for-java).
+If those two cannot be found, it tries to find Java in the user's `PATH`.
+If all of these attempts fails you will see an error message that shows that a language server could not be started.

-To fix the problem, either provide the missing value or define a Settings entry in your VS Code user or workspace settings.
-The setting always has precedence over the other two options described above.
-In other words, it tries to use that Java installation first.
-This allows you to specify a different Java for IBM Z Open Editor other than the default of your computer.
+To fix the problem, either set the `JAVA_HOME` environment variable or create an entry in your VS Code user settings.
+The setting always has precedence over the other options described above, which enables you to specify a different Java version for IBM Z Open Editor than the default on your computer in case you have installed multiple version.

-The configuration for the alternative `JAVA_HOME` will accept a path to the Java SDK, for example:
+In the user settings you can use either `java.home` or our `zopeneditor.JAVA_HOME` setting.
+In the json file of the user settings you would add an entry as follows using an absolute path name to the Java installation directory.

 On Mac: